alex-petrenko/sample-factory/docs/09-environment-integrations/swarm-rl.md

 ### Running Experiments

-The environments can be run from the `swarm_rl` folder in the downloaded `quad-swarm-rl` directory.
+The environments can be run from the `quad_swarm_rl` folder in the downloaded `quad-swarm-rl` directory instead of from `sample-factory` directly.

 Experiments can be run with the `train` script and viewed with the `enjoy` script.
 If you are running custom experiments, it is recommended to use the `quad_multi_mix_baseline` runner script and make any modifications as needed.
 See `sf2_single_drone` and `sf2_multi_drone` runner scripts for an examples.